ZumeITInc/Santhosh/README.md

 # This will be show some examples of the python.
-# And automating with python examples.
+# And AWS automating with python examples.